FAIRplus/the-fair-cookbook/docs/content/recipes/findability/identifiers.md

 **`URI resolution`** is fundamentally about **`directing requests to the relevant identified entity`**

-    The standard approach would be to have a `REST service with content negotiation`.
+    The standard approach would be resolving a `HTTP GET` request using content negotiation to choose between different representations of the resource.

 All these key points will be developed in this recipe.